yashlala/yashlala.com/about.md

 The contents of these pages will change, so please forgive any gaudy colors or amateurish styling.

-If you have feedback or just want a chat, feel free to contact me via the links below!
+If you have feedback or just want to chat, feel free to contact me via the links below!

+Cheers,

+Yash

 | ![me](/assets/yash.jpg) |
 |:--:|
 | *help how do I center images* |

-Cheers,

-Yash Lala